 |5||Youngstown State University||36.80||/5||20%||Youngstown, OH||

 Youngstown State University was founded in 1908 by the YMCA to provide a law course to a small number of students.
 Today, YSU offers a wide range of affordable degree programs to approximately 12,700 students each year.
 Located in northeastern Ohio, YSU has a catalog of 115 undergraduate and 40 graduate degree programs, some of which are delivered fully online.
 In the 33-credit master's of arts in financial economics, students learn about corporate financial management through the analysis of economic models, management of financial capital, and analysis of stock valuations.
 This online master's in economics can be completed in only six semesters and includes courses in microeconomic and macroeconomic theory, econometrics, security analysis, and multinational accounting and finance.
 Students must maintain a GPA of 3.0 or higher throughout the program in order to graduate.
-Gifted students are encouraged to apply for enrollment into the accelerated "4+1" bachelor’s/master’s program, which allows students to earn their MA in economics in one year.
+To be admitted to the program, students need to have taken coursework in the principles of microeconomics and macroeconomics, a statistics course which introduces regression analysis, and introductory calculus.

 |Tweet this Share this School Profile|